redcatjs/webpack-php-loader/README.md

 - proxy: set the name of a proxy script to be used as a loader for the resource
 - args: list of string to be added as arguments to the proxy (or php) script
-- dependancies: list of glob pattern of files on which the resource depend
 - debug: add depandancies as html comment in the output (this will modify the output of the php script, and can lead to invalid results)

 example usage: